-- 49. I refer to my affidavits dated 9 October 2015, 18 March 2016 and 17 June 2016 regarding the progress of the preparation of PNOAs. - 50.
-As at 31 August 2016, approximately 1473 PNOAs have been issued to group members. - 51.
+- 49. I refer to my affidavit dated 16 March 2016 regarding the progress of the preparation of PNOAs, as well as my affidavits dated 9 October 2015 and 18 March 2016 filed in the Kilmore proceeding. - 50.
+As at 29 August 2016, approximately 61% of PNOAs have been issued to group members. - 51.
 Pursuant to E4.2 of the SDS, a group member then has 14 days to consider the PNOA, and identify any errors or omissions.
 If a group member wishes to raise any errors or omissions with their PNOA, they are directed to a deliver to the ELPD Assessor a written statement outlining the error or omission (Dispute Notice). - 52.
 The PNOAs are accompanied by a pro forma letter, Dispute Notice and brochure drafted by the SDS Team which explain how to interpret the PNOA and advise group members of their rights under the SDS. - 53.
-The ELPD Assessors have received only a small number of Dispute Notices in response to the PNOAs which they have issued to date, being approximately 11% of all PNOAs issued to date.
-The ELPD Assessors have reviewed all such Dispute Notices received to date and in approximately 80% of such cases (about 9% of assessments overall), the ELPD Assessors have revised their assessment to accommodate the new information received from the group member by way of Dispute Notice.
+The ELPD Assessors have received only a small number of Dispute Notices in response to the PNOAs which they have issued to date, being approximately 10% of all PNOAs issued to date.
+The ELPD Assessors have reviewed all such